-You have probably heard the term upcycle, basically it means to resuse something in a creative way.
+You have probably heard the term upcycle, basically, it means to reuse something in a creative way.
 I am obsessed with upcycling because it means I get to turn something I would normally toss out, into something useful.
 It’s good for the environment and your wallet.
 If you are looking for some easy upcycles for products you may already own, you have come to the right place.
 Here are 6 extraordinary uses, for seemingly ordinary things.

 Wrapping Paper Holder